ampl/ampl.github.io/docs/source/solvers/xpress/options.md

       0 - Do not recognize SOCP forms
-      1 - Recognize from non-quadratic expressions only (sqrt, abs) 2 - Recognize from quadratic and non-quadratic SOCP forms
+      1 - Recognize from non-quadratic expressions only (sqrt, abs) 2 - Recognize from quadratic and non-quadratic SOCP forms.
+Helpful if the solver does not recognize non-standard forms

       Recognized SOCP forms can be further converted to (SOCP-standardized) quadratic constraints, see cvt:socp2qc.
-Default: 2.
+Default: 1.

 cvt:socp2qc (socp2qcmode, socp2qc)
       Mode to convert recognized SOCP forms to SOCP-standardized quadratic